24677

 Approaches

-In our work at the Kolleg, we start from three basic forms of dis:connectivity that are of central importance in historical and contemporary globalization processes and allow us to work in a structured way and to promote interdisciplinary exchange among ourselves on the topic of dis:connectivity.
-These three basic forms of phenomena are absences, detours and interruptions.
-We want to focus on these forms in a first phase of work, but without pursuing a normative intention or even claiming completeness.
-Rather, these are initial exploratory and innovative avenues of research.
+At global dis:connect, we start from three basic forms of dis:connectivity that are of central importance in historical and contemporary globalisation processes.
+These three basic phenomena are absences, detours and interruptions.
+They structure our work and promote interdisciplinary exchange on dis:connectivity.
+We focus on these forms without a normative preconceptions or claims of completeness.

 Header 3 - Forschung